jacklee1995/elapp/readme.md

 # Informations

+## Before use

+If you have powershell v7.x.x installed, you can ignore this subsection.
+Otherwise, you need to replace all `pwsh` in the script field with `powershell` in `package.json` file.

+## NODE_ENV

- Npm has a default configuration item-` production`, and when it is set to true, the dependency packages under devDependencies will not be installed.
-This means that when the environment variable ` NODE_ENV is set in your system and its value is ` production, if you directly use the command ` npm install, some dependencies used in the development environment cannot be installed.
+ Npm has a default configuration item - `production`, and when it is set to true, the dependency packages under devDependencies will not be installed.
+This means that when the environment variable `NODE_ENV` is set in your system and its value is `production`, if you directly use the command `npm install`, some dependencies used in the development environment may not be installed.